amatakos/Spark-Project-DDI/README.md

 ## Part 2

 The second part involved the matrix multiplication $A A^T A$, where A is a $1.000.000$ x $1.000$ matrix on the cluster using PySpark.
+Grade: TBA

 For more info, the reports for both projects are available.